 There’s some dispute over whether lobsters feel pain; two studies over the past 10 years have arrived at different conclusions.
 Either way, you should dispatch the lobster quickly before cooking it.
 The best way to go about this is to dull the lobster’s senses by putting it in the freezer for at least 20 minutes, then splitting its skull in half with a large kitchen knife.

 How to Cook Lobster

-And now to the cooking part.
+And now to the cooking part with ingredients and such.
 With the help of Ezelle, we’ve put together three methods of preparing lobster, each with its own advantages.
 “The most important thing to remember is the tails and the claws have to be treated differently,” says Ezelle.
 “And when I say treated differently, I mean in terms of cooking time.”
 First up is boiling the lobster, which you’ve likely seen in movies or cartoons.
 This quick guide assumes that your lobster is about 2.5-3 pounds.

 - Fill a large pot 3/4 full with salted water.

 - Bring the water to a boil and toss the whole lobster into the water.

 - Once the water resumes its simmer, turn the heat down and let the lobster poach.

 - After 7 minutes, the tail will have curled in on itself.
 Grab the lobster with a pair of tongs, and hang the tail over the edge of the pot so the claws dangle into the water.